AdobeDocs/analytics-platform.en/help/analysis-workspace/workspace-faq/long-tail.md

 In previous versions of Adobe Analytics, a different processing architecture was used.
 Data was processed at the time it was collected.
 Dimension items were placed under 'Low-Traffic' after a dimension reached 500K unique values, and applied more aggressive filtering at 1M unique values.
 The "Unique value" count was reset at the beginning of each calendar month.
 Processed data was permanent; there was no way to get existing data out of 'Low-Traffic'.

-In CJA, dimension items are only truncated if the results of a report are too large.
+In Customer Journey Analytics, dimension items are only truncated if the results of a report are too large.
 Processed data is not permanent, which means that you can reduce or eliminate the truncation by modifying your report.

 ## Reduce the 'Long Tail' dimension item